Grzegorz96/Saper-game/README.md

 ## Features to be implemented
 - Scoring system implementation.
 - Adding a backend so that users can create accounts and compete with each other in the number of points scored and time of completion of individual difficulty levels.
+- Some of the button objects from the global current_list_of_buttons are overwritten with labels and not all buttons are destroyed when the game is reset, the full destruction of the buttons takes place only when the entire game_label is destroyed when changing the window.
+The way to fix this would be to operate on two global lists, buttons and labels.
+Then, when the game is reset, it would be possible to destroy all created objects that are no longer needed.

 ## Authors